efox12/leaderboard/README.md

 ```

 #### `get_multiplier($points_per_week)`
 This function calculates all required multiplier data based on a points-per-week value.
-This function is called in `multiplier.php` and `renderer.php`.
+This function is called in `functions.php` and `renderer.php`.

 It requires the folowing parameters:
 ```